jaimetarrant/cookievim/README.md

  - Write your own
  - Add only what you need and understand

-I have tried to follow the above after more than 10 years with a messy ever growing .vimrc and for a short period, trying out some of the vim distributions that can be found on Github.
+I have tried to follow the above after more than 10 years with an ever growing .vimrc and for a short period, trying out some of the vim distributions that can be found on Github.